aander07/ProxyPrefix/README.md

 No server-side changes required, all of the changes to the anchor href attribute happen on the fly in the browser instead.

-## Demo ##

-A [demonstration](demo.html) page is available.
-In the demo, a simple form allows the proxy server name to be specified, accepts a URL to an online resource.
-After encoding the URL, you can then test that the URL functions correctly, using the `Test` button to open the resource via the proxy server.

 ## Using ProxyPrefix ##

 `ProxyPrefix` is built as a [jQuery](http://www.jquery.com/) Plugin, and